 France’s government bonds are already on the move thanks to the increasing possibility of a Le Pen win.
 An average of €16B was traded each day in February, double the €8B average recorded last year and marks the largest volume recorded since the 2010 – 2012 financial crisis.

-Meanwhile, other analysts are worrying about Italy, the region’s third largest economy.
+Meanwhile, other analysts are worried about Italy, the region’s third-largest economy.
 Italy’s banks are the biggest holders of their sovereign debt, which makes them most vulnerable to a “doom loop.”

 But if the safer and (currently) more likely scenarios play out and the major event risks are averted, then we’ll likely see relief rallies for the common currency.